-Donnelly Mirrors in Naas, closed a little over 10 years ago
+Donnelly Mirrors in Naas closed a little over 10 years ago and, as in most towns, was never properly replaced

-There is a lot of misunderstanding and misrepresenting going on around this shared planet of ours.
+There is a lot of misunderstanding and misrepresenting going on.
 More than usual even.

-In this time of mass communication people are becoming more polarised than ever.
-Communication is about listening as well as expressing your own view.
+In this time of mass communication many have forgotten that communication is about listening as well as expressing your own view.
 Perhaps it was never much different, yet there is little sign that folks want to see the world from another point of view and instead vent, then consume media - social or traditional - that agrees with their take.

 The reaction to the Brexit vote was slack.
 On social media, we were subjected to a prolonged sneer at those who had voted leave.
 People who regard themselves as liberal thinkers were circulating pictures and comments which depicted the Brexiters as thick, racist, uneducated and all the rest.